 The honors program at the University of Florida College of Nursing provides a unique and challenging experience for traditional B.S.N. students who have exhibited exceptional academic ability and to recognize academic excellence.
-The University of Florida requires that students participate in a university-approved honors program to graduate with honors.

 Incoming senior BSN students who anticipate graduating with a College of Nursing GPA of 3.7 may apply for the Honors Program.
 The Honors Program provides opportunity to complete a project culminating in a formal thesis under the supervision of a faculty mentor.
 A three credit honors seminar course (NUR 4935) is required in the spring semester of the senior year.
 The presentation of the honors project, submission of the thesis to the University Library Repository, and a final GPA commensurate with University guidelines are required for graduating with honors.

 College of Nursing GPA of 3.6 calculated from the first semester of entry into the College of Nursing through the end of sixth semester courses will be the minimum requirement for application to the Honors Program.